kayagoban/shadowlands/README.md

 * Trezor T.

 #### Full node required
-If you have access to a full node over HTTP or Websockets, you can connect to it.
+If you have access to a full node over HTTP, Websockets or IPC, you can connect to it.

 Otherwise I recommend installing and syncing the [Parity](https://github.com/paritytech/parity-ethereum/releases) Ethereum client.